vaclavblazej/noosphere/README.md

 ## todos

+* finish type integrity checking
+* versioning - entries are backed-up automatically and it is easy to retrieve entries from a given time
+* features - system checks if it implements the given features
+    * system says which primitive types it supports
+* namespaces - every node has namespace of 'where it belongs'
 * consider adding any type
 * consider making the type system more robust -- should those be defined as traits?